ServiceNowDevProgram/code-snippets/Business Rules/After-BR to generate approvals for catalog tasks/readme.md

 the correct table name there and with the help of that you can easily set the document ID field.
-For e.g. dependent field name is u_table_name, so you script can be: u_table_name = 'Name of the table for your document ID type field'. u_document_id = 'Sys_id of the correct record from above table'.
+For e.g. dependent field name is u_table_name, so you script can be: obj.u_table_name = 'Name of the table for your document ID type field';
+obj.u_document_id = 'Sys_id of the correct record from above table';
+obj.update();

+where 'obj' is an object of the record you are referring to.